brandur/org/fragments-drafts/one-week-in.md

 comes from an hour on a stationary bike (~800 Cal), runs of 6 to 13 km on varying terrain (600 to 1300 Cal), or the occasional tennis match (~60 minutes at 400 to 650 Cal depending on doubles or singles).
-On any given day I'll usually do one or two of these activities.
+On any given day I'll usually do one or two of these activities, and logged a total of eight for the week.

 Overall, I came out short of my goal, but not overwhelmingly so.
 This was also reflected in my weight, which stayed roughly stable at 176 lbs. with some